 More than 30 percent of all mesothelioma cases in the United States are veterans because asbestos was used extensively in all military applications between 1935 and 1975.
 Even today, experts are continuing to remediate asbestos from military bases.

 Veterans who learned construction trades in the military continue to be at risk after service.
 Trades learned in the military, like plumbing or electrical work, are the same civilian jobs that are at risk for asbestos exposure.
+Mesothelioma VA claims are among the most common claims due to exposure to asbestos, with ⅓ of mesothelioma diagnoses being a veteran.

 Common Exposure Products